PierrickPochelu/SimplestNeuralNetwork/README.md

 <h1> Simple neural network with numpy </h1>

- This example is a very simple multi layer perceptron that learns with SGD (Stochastic Gradient Descent).
+ This example is a tiny multi layer perceptron that learns with SGD (Stochastic Gradient Descent).

 <hr/>